This post may contain affiliate links, review our disclosure policy for details

+Want to know the first trimester pregnancy symptoms?
 Many pregnant women will I agree with me when I say that the first trimester is the worst of the three.
 During your first trimester you will experience a lot of things that are new to you.
 You may find some of these things, weird, gross or exciting.
 Yes, I know so many different emotions and guess what?
-I will share with you the 11 things you should know about the first trimester.
+I will share with you the 11 most common first trimester pregnancy symptoms.
 I believe you should know what to expect, this way you can prepare emotionally and even physically.

 With my first pregnancy, I knew I was pregnant a couple of days before even taking a pregnancy test.
 I had period like cramps and was going to the bathroom every half hour.
 I knew somethings was up and decided to take a pregnancy test, I saw a big fat positive sign!
 With my second pregnancy(twins) I really didn’t experience anything that led me to believe that I was pregnant.
 I took a pregnancy test after I missed my period and a faint positive was on the stick.
 That goes to show, that not every pregnancy is the same.

-Even though with my first pregnancy I had early pregnancy signs and with my second I didn’t, I still experienced these 11 things that you should know about the first trimester.
+Even though with my first pregnancy I had early pregnancy signs and with my second I didn’t, I still experienced these first trimester pregnancy symptoms.
 Most of these are very common and you are more likely to experience the same thing but some you may not experience at all.
 Keep that in mind.
 Even though the first trimester basically sucks the life out of you, there’s nothing more comforting and motivational than knowing that you are growing a little human that will soon call you “mom”.

 Hang in there, take it easy and remember that the first trimester will only lasts for 3 months, let’s just hope it passes by fast!